Random walks on finite nilpotent groups driven by long-jump measures: Introduction

 In Section \ref{sect:dia}, we discuss some of the challenges in computing $\dia$ in general by providing some illustrative examples.
 Up until this point in the paper, we have assumed that $\sp \in (0,2)^k$.
 In Section \ref{sect:difalphas}, we explain how to generalize the main results when $\sp \in (0,\infty)^k$ by changing the definition of $\cost{\cdot}$

-In Appendix \ref{sect:mus-equivalence}, we discuss the relationship between the intuitive model presented in paragraph 2 of the introduction and the model that we presented in Definition \ref{defn:longjump} with which we work with throughout the paper.
-In Appendix \ref{sect:dirform}, we outline properties of the Dirichlet form and present explicit computation some of the more laborious bounds used in Section \ref{sect:gap}.
+In Appendix \ref{sect:mus-equivalence}, we discuss the relationship between the intuitive model presented in paragraph 2 of the introduction and the model that we presented in Definition \ref{defn:longjump} with which we work throughout the paper.
+In Appendix \ref{sect:dirform}, we outline properties of the Dirichlet form and present explicit computations for the more laborious bounds used in Section \ref{sect:gap}.
 In Appendix \ref{sect:algcycle}, we present an algorithm for computing $\dia$ when $G = \Cn$, $S = (1,s)$ and $\sp = (\aI, \aII)$, and a proof of its correctness.
 We use this algorithm for many of the examples in Section \ref{sect:dia}. \\

 \paragraph{Notation} We conclude the introduction with some notation that we will use in the paper.